antoniocampos13/antoniocampos13.github.io/content/articles/R/2020_10_22_DEA_with_edgeR.md

 └── main_dea_edgeR.R
 ```

 For now, I will use default values and indicate that the transcripts in the data frame are identified by ENSEMBL ids.
 Before running the function, I assign the output path string to the `out_path` object, which I include in the function call.
-Note that I gave the name `prostate_cancer` to identify the experiment.
+Note that I gave the name `prostate_cancer` to identify the experiment, and it will also be the name of the sheet in the spreadsheet.

 ```r
 out_path <- here("output", "prostate_cancer.xlsx")